Program OverviewPrinter Friendly

-Centennial College's Marketing – Corporate Account Management program will prepare you for an exciting and financially rewarding career as an account manager/sales professional in the business-to-business (B2B), government and institutional marketplaces.
+Centennial College's Marketing – Corporate Account Management program will prepare you for an exciting and financially rewarding career as an account manager/sales professional in the business-to-business (B2B), business to Consumer (B2C), government and institutional marketplaces.

 In this business graduate certificate program, you'll learn that because today's customers are well informed and expect more customized solutions, account managers must have a solid foundation in all areas of sales, marketing and service.
 This includes prospecting, networking, relationship building, closing and post-sales activities.

 As such, in interactive and practical courses, you'll learn how to put the customer first with an entrepreneurial mindset that adapts to diverse customer needs while you develop and practice skills in:

 - Conducting competitive and marketplace analyses that lead to understanding customer needs and behaviours;

 - Business and financial literacy to create compelling customer value propositions;

 - Engaging buyers and influencers through digital content and omnichannel marketing;